FoxCloudera/jumpboxMaster/README.md

 # jumpboxMaster

+#  This goal of this repo is to setup cloud security components and build out instances.

 ## Notes:
-*  This has currently only been developed to run on AWS.
+*  Currently only works on AWS.
+More to come soon...
 *  This was built and tested on Docker Version: 19.03.1

 ##  Docker Setup steps:
 ```